Army of Me: Critical reception

-In a very positive review, Heather Phares of AllMusic stated that "Atypical in its relative starkness and darkness, 'Army of Me' casts Björk against type as a warrior goddess fed up with whining, instead of her usual cyber-pixie persona.
-The first single from 1995's otherwise buoyant Post and a featured track on the Tank Girl soundtrack, as well as in the film.
-The song's pounding industrial beat, menacing synth bass, and unusually aggressive lyrics ('And if you complain once more / You'll meet an army of me') stand in sharp contrast to the rest of the album and to most of her previous work.
-However, 'Army of Me' seems like a precursor of the dark, introspective tone and sparse electronica arrangements of Björk's next album, 1997's Homogenic.
-The song was also turned into another video collaboration between Björk and her longtime director, Michael Gondry.
-The clip depicts Björk as a tank girl of sorts who goes to the dentist (which happens to be a gorilla) to have a sore tooth pulled—only to have it turn into a giant diamond, which she uses to fuel her tank.
-Like the song, it all makes sense in Björk's surreal, intellectually playful way".

-Music & Media wrote, "Chased by an extremely dangerous synth baseline and drums, the Icelandic siren with the most peculiar vocal technique – even her breathing is special – accelerates whenever its necessary."
-Music Week gave the song three out of five, saying that "the long-awaited return isn't quite the quirky pop we come to exprect from the singer but a more brooding. darker affair".
+Pan-European magazine Music & Media wrote, "Chased by an extremely dangerous synth baseline and drums, the Icelandic siren with the most peculiar vocal technique – even her breathing is special – accelerates whenever its necessary."
+In a separate review, 'Army of Me' was named "a perfect and credible first single, although less adapted to radio than 'Human Behaviour'."
+Music Week gave the song three out of five, saying that "the long-awaited return isn't quite the quirky pop we come to expect from the singer but a more brooding, darker affair".
 They added, "Expect healthy chart action."
-Andy Beevers from the magazine's RM Dance Update noted that it "is built around a downtempo beat and a dirty great throbbing synth line with the unmistakeable and defiant vocals soaring above."
+Bidisha from NME opined that "Bjork's quirk-by-numbers 'Army of Me' sounds like pretend music played on squeaky toy synthesisers."
+Another NME editor, Ted Kessler, wrote, "The song's main malaise is its lack of tune or colour, augmented by a vocal performance that feels flat and uncommitted.
+It's like the forlorn, sickly, weakling little sister of 'Human Behaviour', full of dizzy bass and drums that busily lead nowhere..."
 According to The New York Times writer Joy Press, "'Army of Me' is so menacing and inorganic-sounding it verges on industrial rock", and in a review, Pulse! defined the song "a staggering juggernaut of a track".
-While reviewing Post, Andy Smith of The Providence Journal stated that "Post is an eclectic affair, opening with the assertive industrial clang of Army of Me.
+While reviewing Post, Andy Smith of The Providence Journal stated that "Post is an eclectic affair, opening with the assertive industrial clang of 'Army of Me'".
+Andy Beevers from the RM Dance Update noted that the song "is built around a downtempo beat and a dirty great throbbing synth line with the unmistakable and defiant vocals soaring above."
+Gavin Reeve from Smash Hits named it one of two "top destinations" of the album, with 'It's Oh So Quiet'.